officiallysingh/spring-batch-commons/README.md

 method adds a unique `run.id` to the job execution parameters if `forceRestart` argument is `true`.
 It requires a database sequence named `run_id_sequence` to generate unique run id.
 Sequence name can be overridden by setting `batch.run-id-sequence` property in `application.properties` or `application.yml` file.
+> [!IMPORTANT]
+You still can not restart already running job, as Spring batch does not allow that.
+Though this behaviour can also be overridden buu not recommended.
 ```java
 @ConditionalOnMissingBean
 @Bean